15BESAR/ecotrans-backend-cloud-infra/README.md

     "routes":[
         {
         // most likely the same as gmaps direction api documentation response,
-        // but i'll add carbonEmissionSaved attributes for each route },
+        // but i'll add carbon attributes for each route },
         ...
     ]